QuarchTechnologyLtd/Application-Notes/Application_Notes/AN-035_RefClk_Delay_From_ClkReq/README.md

 ## Overview
 This Application Note uses a breaker to delay RefClk from CLKREQ#, and a PAM to verify that this is happening correctly.
-This requires a triggering breaker, and a loopback cable as we output CLKREQ#, and setup the trigger in to start a power up event.
+This requires a triggering breaker, and a loopback cable as we output CLKREQ#, and set up the trigger in to start a power up event.
 The delay is set by the user, ranging from 1ms to 1 second.

 This app note was created using a QTL3238 Gen6 x16-0 AIC Breaker, and a QTL3216 Gen6 AIC PAM.
 As such, the signal names in this script are set for these.